Ynlay/100-days-of-code/log.md

 **Today's Progress**: Got github up to speed with my 100DaysOfCode challenge,
 					  forked the repository and worked on my own log.
 Studied some more Java.

+### Day 26: February 9

+**Today's Progress**: Made some progress on the local weather app for freeCodeCamp, studied about geolocation at w3schools.

 ### DAYS SKIPPED SO FAR : 11